 For further information see the individual sections below.

 The default behaviour of count is to return a single value that gives the number of instances present in the graph.
-It is possible to also count subsets of the instances in the graph using the subgraph syntax, as described above.
+It is possible to also count subsets of the instances in the graph using the subgraph syntax, as described below.

 compute count in person;